Tools for advanced users and coders

 5. Write API

 The write API is designed to be used by authorities to create their own requests in the system.
-The API is currently used by mySociety's FOI Register software to support using Alaveteli as a disclosure log for all FOI activity at a particular public body.
+The API was used by mySociety’s FOI Register software to support using Alaveteli as a disclosure log for all FOI activity at a particular public body.
 More technical information about the write API is available on the Alaveteli.org site.

 Please contact us if you need a feature that we don’t currently provide.